UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 ‘Free Nights’ energy plans can only save you money if you are able to shift a significant portion, roughly 40% or more, of your electricity usage to the nighttime hours.

-These plans operate on a time-of-use basis.
-The provider gives you free energy during the specified window (e.g., 8 p.m. to 5 a.m.), but in exchange, they charge a significantly higher rate during the daytime hours.
-We often see daytime rates on these plans that are 3 to 5 cents higher per kWh than standard fixed plans.
+These plans operate on a simple trade-off.
+The provider gives you free energy during the specified window, but in exchange, they charge a significantly higher rate during the daytime hours.
+We often see daytime rates on these plans that are 3 to 6 cents higher per kWh than standard fixed plans.

-For a “Free Nights” plan to save you money, in many cases, you’d need to shift roughly 40% or more of your total electricity usage to that free window.
+For a “Free Nights” plan to save you money, in many cases, you’d need to intentionally shift roughly 40% to 50% or more of your total electricity usage to that free window.
 The exact break-even point depends on your plan’s day vs. night rate spread and your TDU charges.
 This means running your dishwasher, washing machine, and dryer late at night.
 If you work from home or keep your air conditioning running during the heat of the day, the higher daytime rate will likely wipe out any savings you gained overnight.
 For many users, a simple fixed-rate plan from Direct Energy is the safer financial bet.

 Hidden Fees and Cancellation Policies